vibhu-raturi/MelanomaDetectionAssignment/README.md

 ## Conclusions
 - We have built 3 Models in this study
 - Model 3 gives us a decent accuracy on both train and validation dataset compared to other two Models
-- We can check the python script 'Vibhu_Dutt_Raturi_nn' to check how the issues related to Overfitting and Class Imbalance were resolved using Augmentation techniques and Augmentor library.
+- We can check the python script 'Vibhu_Dutt_Raturi_nn.ipynb' to check how the issues related to Overfitting and Class Imbalance were resolved using Augmentation techniques and Augmentor library.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->